jamalhoseinshah/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

- data analytics process to understand the data in depth and learn the different data characteristics, often with visual means
+ Data analytics process to understand the data in depth and learn the different data characteristics, often with visual means

  Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns,to spot anomalies,to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.

 ![image](https://user-images.githubusercontent.com/95676591/170553962-b34236c5-2cc4-4aca-8598-79eae308f7b5.jpeg)

 Dark shades represents positive correlation while lighter shades represents negative correlation.
 If you set annot=True, you’ll get values by which features are correlated to each other in grid-cells.

 It’s a good practice to remove correlated variables during feature selection.